Land's End Landmark

 - The state-of-the-art, 4D Film Experience which brings together the stunning visuals of 3D cinema with seat movement, water sprays and air blasts showing The Return to the Lost World

-During August, Fantastical family fun takes centre stage with games, face painting, performers and much more invading Land's End this summer.
+During August, Fantastical family fun takes centre stage with games, face painting, performers and much more invading Land's End this summer - Acts and Entertainment are announced closer to the time.

-In addition, ‘Magic in the Skies’ firework displays take place every Tuesday and Thursday between 25th July and 29th August (plus an End of Season Spectacular on Saturday 31st August) with all attractions, shops and catering outlets open late for live music and entertainment before the fireworks ignite the West Cornwall sky at dusk.
+In addition, ‘Magic in the Skies’ firework displays take place every Tuesday and Thursday from the end of July and throughout August with all attractions, shops and catering outlets open late for live music and entertainment before the fireworks ignite the West Cornwall sky at dusk.

 When it comes to finding things to do in Cornwall, the very tip of the county is an essential place to visit; so follow the website and social media to keep up-to-date with the exciting offers and events.